 Florida State University celebrates 175 years of service to the people of Florida!

 2026This milestone marks 175 years of innovation, growth, and dedication to our mission.
-As we reflect on our rich history and the generations who shaped our legacy, we look forward to the next chapter with renewed commitment to excellence and service to our community.
+As we reflect on our rich history and the generations who shaped our legacy, Florida State University now serves more than 44,000 students and looks ahead to the next chapter with renewed commitment to excellence and service to our community.